Slate industry in Spain: Geography of Galicia

-835AD Relics said to originate from the Apostle St James (James, son of Zebedee) were discovered in Santiago de Compostela, and the area became one of the most important pilgrimage sites in the Christian world.
-This remains one of the heritage sites for which the region is renowned even today.

 Spanish slate geology

-The Northern region of Spain has been subjected to periods of magmatic activity with volcanism, and this has led to the region’s unique geological development in respect of slate.
+The Northern region of Spain has been subjected to periods of magmatic activity with volcanism, and this has led to the region's unique geological development in respect of slate.

 Slate deposits are over 500 million years old, having been formed during the Cambrian, Ordovician and Silurian periods of the Palaeozoic era.

 Essentially, slate forms when the clay minerals in shale are put under increased pressure with high temperatures.
 The clay starts to revert to the mica minerals which cause the rock to grow hard with pronounced cleavage) directions.
 It is this cleavage which enables slate to be broken along flat, even planes.

 A large variety of colours and textures of slate can be produced, and the final product depends largely on the tectonic environment, the source of the sedimentary material, and the physical/chemical conditions prevalent during the sedimentation process.

 As the sedimentary deposits were compacted, water was squeezed out, hence turning clay minerals into mica, and then solid mudstone.
 The subsequent mountain building compaction which occurred over the next few million years resulted in an even stronger rearrangement and planar orientation of the minerals.
 This means that in true slate the cleavage plane is very different from the original bedding plane and led to the well developed cleavage for which the region is famous.